rakRandom/rust-http-server/README.md

 ## Types of status code:

-200 OK: Success - The action was successfully received, understood, and accepted
+### 2xx: Success - The action was successfully received, understood, and accepted
+- 200 Ok

-404 NOT FOUND: Client Error - The request contains bad syntax or cannot be fulfilled
+### 4xx Client Error - The request contains bad syntax or cannot be fulfilled
+- 400 Bad Request
+- 404 Not Found

 ## Based on: